 Gmail and Office 365 tag sync

-When you connect a Gmail or Office 365 account as a channel in Front, your labels (Gmail) and folders (Office 365) will sync to Front as tags, including any nesting you’ve set up.
+When you connect a Gmail or Office365 account as a channel in Front, your labels (Gmail) and folders (Office365) will sync to Front as tags, including any nesting you’ve set up - granted that those labels or folders were used on the messages that are imported into Front.
+In other words, if you have Gmail labels or Office365 folders that were not used on the imported conversations, then Front does not create those matching tags.
 If you connect an account as a private channel, the tags will be private; if you connect an account as a team channel, the tags will be shared with your team.

 Creating and using tags